Canada’s Liberals promise new spending, four more years of deficits

 OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau’s Liberal Party is promising billions of dollars in new spending initiatives if re-elected next month, but said on Sunday those commitments would require annual deficits of more than C$20 billion ($15.11 billion) over the next four years.

-Trudeau, who is waging a tough battle for re-election, released the Liberals’ fully costed platform during a campaign event in Mississauga, Ontario, where he promised new investments for families, students and the environment.
+Trudeau, who is in a tough battle for re-election, released the Liberals’ fully costed platform during a campaign event in Mississauga, Ontario, where he promised new investments for families, students and the environment.

+Opinion polls show the Liberals, whose campaign was forced on the defensive earlier this month after photos and video from years before emerged showing Trudeau wearing blackface makeup, are in a statistical tie with the main opposition Conservatives.

+A recent Nanos poll had the Conservatives leading at 34.1%, while the Liberals were at 32.6%.

+The Conservatives have focused their election campaign on fiscal responsibility and affordability issues.
 Canadians vote on Oct.
 21.

-If re-elected, the Liberals said they would spend C$9.3 billion in 2020-21, rising to nearly C$17 billion by year four.
-The federal deficit would be C$27.4 billion in the first year of a second term, before declining slightly to C$21 billion in 2023-24.
+If re-elected, the Liberals said they would spend C$9.3 billion in 2020-21, increasing to nearly C$17 billion by year four.
+The federal deficit would be C$27.4 billion in the first year of a second term, before declining to C$21 billion in 2023-24.

+The Canadian government posted a budgetary deficit of C$14 billion in the fiscal year ended March 31, according to the Finance Department.

 Trudeau promised during the 2015 campaign to run three years of deficits before returning the federal budget to balance this year.
 Sunday’s platform made no mention of when the budget would be balanced.